Suggestions To Enhance Success

 5. Sit toward the front of the classroom to maximize your contact and to reduce distractions.

-7. Listen to the tape or review your written notes as soon as possible after class to refresh your memory and to fill in any gaps.
+7. Listen to the recordings and/or review your written notes as soon as possible after class to refresh your memory and to fill in any gaps.

 8. Estimate how long a given class assignment will take, generally planning on two hours outside of class for every hour in class.
 Build in study breaks; fatigue is a big time waster.